-A location along a route based on a distance from a known point of origin.
+Measure is a location along a route based on a distance from a known point of origin.

-A system of stationing in which the starting reference station is established at the base of a project location, and all distances along the route centerline are measured from that point location.
+Project stationing is a system of stationing in which the starting reference station is established at the base of a project location, and all distances along the route centerline are measured from that point location.

 A linear LRS feature.

 Route locks are a capability in Roads and Highways conflict prevention that allow a user to prevent other users from editing a route and events on a route while the route is being edited.
 When a route is locked, only the user with the lock can edit the route and events on the route in the version the lock was acquired.
 To acquire a lock on a route, a user must first reconcile with the default version.
 To release a lock on a route, a user must post changes to the route and events on the route to the lock root version.

 Station refers to reference points that are placed along the horizontal measurement of a route, centerline, or baseline at a regular interval.
 Station numbers increase from west to east or south to north based on the cardinal direction of the overall network.

 Stationing is the fundamental system of measurement used by surveyors.
 For highway or pipeline projects, a starting reference station is first established and then all distances along the route centerline are measured from that point location.
 Generally, the distance between two adjoining stations along a route is 100 feet.
 The first station located at the beginning of the baseline is 0+00 and the next station located 100 feet away from it is 1+00.
 Therefore, a station number of 10+34.05 depicts 1034.05 feet (10*100 + 34.05) away from the starting station.